Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Top-variable inference system

-if the following conditions are satisfied. \begin{enumerate} \item[1.]
-No literal is selected in $D_1, \ldots, D_n$ and $B_1\sigma, \ldots, B_n\sigma$ are strictly $\succ$-maximal with respect to $D_1\sigma, \ldots, D_n\sigma$, respectively. \item[2a.]
-If $n = 1$, then i) either $\lnot A_1$ is selected, or nothing is selected in $\lnot A_1 \lor D$ and $\lnot A_1\sigma$ is $\succ$-maximal with respect to $D\sigma$, and ii) $\sigma = \mgu(A_1 \doteq B_1)$ or \item[2b.] if $n > 1$, then $\lnot A_1, \ldots, \lnot A_n$ are selected and $\sigma = \mgu(A_1 \doteq B_1, \ldots, A_n \doteq B_n)$. \item[3.]
-All premises are variable disjoint. \end{enumerate} \end{framed} In the \textbf{S-Res} rule, the right-most premise is the \emph{main premise} and the others are the \emph{side premises}.
-Unlike the standard \emph{hyperresolution rule} \cite{R65a} (like the \emph{hyperresolution rule} in \cite{W19}), the \textbf{S-Res} rule does not require the side premises to be positive and all negative literals in the main premise to be selected, e.g., $D$ in the main premise may not be positive.
+In the \textbf{S-Res} rule, the right-most premise is the \emph{main premise} and the others are the \emph{side premises}.
+Unlike the standard \emph{hyperresolution rule} \cite{R65a} (like the \emph{hyperresolution rule} in \cite{W19}), the \textbf{S-Res} rule does not require the side premises to be positive and all negative literals in the main premise to be selected, e.g., $D$ in the main premise is not nessarily positive.
 Standard hyperresolution is only applied when the selection function selects all negative literals in the premises of the \textbf{S-Res} rule.
 The \emph{binary resolution rule}~\cite{BG01} is an instance of the \textbf{S-Res} rule whenever it only has one selected literal in the main premise.

-The \textbf{S-Res} system is defined in the spirit of the resolution framework of~\cite{BG01}, therefore, more sophisticated simplification and redundant elimination techniques, such as forward and backward subsumption elimination and condensation in~\cite[Section 4.3]{BG01}, can be added to the system.
+The \textbf{S-Res} system is defined in the spirit of the resolution framework of~\cite{BG01}, therefore, more sophisticated simplification and redundant elimination techniques, such as forward and backward subsumption elimination and condensation in~\cite[section 4.3]{BG01}, can be freely added to the system.